s-ol/alive/docs/internals/extensions.md

 `Scope`).

 ## defining `IOStream`s
-`IOStream`s are `EventStream`s that can 'magically' create events out of nothing.
+`IOStream`s are `EvtStream`s that can 'magically' create events out of nothing.
 They are the source of all processing in alv.
 Whenever you want to bring events into alv from an external protocol or application, an IOStream will be necessary.